-Please Note: If a complaint is filed with the Coordinator that an employee's attire is in violation of the dress policy and the appropriate department head has not taken action, the concern will then be presented to the County Board of Commissioners for follow-up.
+Please Note: If a complaint is filed with the Administrator that an employee's attire is in violation of the dress policy and the appropriate department head has not taken action, the concern will then be presented to the County Board of Commissioners for follow-up.
 Failure to follow the appearance and dress policy of Pine County will lead to disciplinary action against an employee up to and including termination.

-County of Pine Dress and Appearance Policy

-I certify that I have read the County of Pines' Dress and Appearance Policy and understand the contents of this policy.
-I have also read and am familiar with the dress code as it relates to my position and agree to abide by its requirements.

-I also understand failure to follow the dress and appearance policy of Pine County will lead to disciplinary action up to and including termination of my employment.

-Date: Employee:

-Date: Supervisor:

-Please return form to the Coordinator's office.
-Form will be placed in Personnel File.

-24. PINE COUNTY PURCHASING POLICY PROCUREMENTS FOR NON-FEDERAL FUNDING

-Adopted/Amended July 17, 2018; Supersedes Policy Adopted/Amended February 20, 2018
+Section 24: Pine County Purchasing Policy - Procurements for Non-Federal Funding

-24.1 Applicability
+- 24.1 Applicability.
 This policy applies to each employee of Pine County that is granted the authority for procurements with non-Federal funding.
-When procuring property and services through Federal funding, employees should refer to the Pine County Federal Award Procurement and Conflict of Interest policy for additional guidance.
+When procuring property and services through Federal funding, employees should refer to the Pine County Federal Award Procurement and Conflict of Interest policy for additional guidance. - 24.2 Policy statement.

-24.2 Policy Statement

 This policy is to provide the framework for departments to follow when procuring services and property.
 It is in the best interest of Pine County and its taxpayers that procurements are made of the highest professional standards in accordance with State and Federal laws and regulations.
 All procurement transactions must be conducted in a manner which allows full and open competition, where all responsible sources are permitted to compete in the purchasing process.
-Departments should consider life-cycle costs, long term value, quality, and seek the best quality goods and services for its taxpayers when making procurements.

-24.3 Ethical Practice

-No elected official, employee or immediate family member of an elected official or employee should have a financial interest, directly or indirectly, in any contract or purchase order for goods or services used by Pine County.
-Elected officials and employees should not accept or receive, directly or indirectly, from a vendor any promise, obligation, gift, or contract for future reward or compensation.
+Departments should consider life-cycle costs, long term value, quality, and seek the best quality goods and services for its taxpayers when making procurements. - 24.3 Ethical practice.
+No elected official, employee or immediate family member of an elected official or employee should have a financial interest, directly or indirectly, in any contract or purchase order for goods or services used by Pine County unless the contract or purchase has been specifically approved by an unanimous vote of the county board and the amount of the purchase or contract is \$25,000 or less per year in accordance with Minnesota Statute 471.345 Subd.
+5. Elected officials and employees should not accept or receive, directly or indirectly, from a vendor any promise, obligation, gift, or contract for future reward or compensation.
 Any violation of this section may be a gross misdemeanor.
 (M.S.
-471.87)

-24.4 Procurement Authority
+471.87) - 24.4 Procurement authority.
 The Pine County Board of Commissioners has the authority to authorize all expenditures of County funds.
 The Board has authorized purchasing authority to each department head and his/her official designee(s).
 Budgeted funds must be available before a purchase commitment is made.
 Each department is responsible for presenting their purchase requests for the upcoming budget year to the Board for approval.

-24.5 General Responsibilities
+24.5 General responsibilities

-24.5.1 County Issued Credit Cards - Any County employee who is authorized to make purchases, and uses a County issued credit card for that purchase, will be responsible for full compliance with this policy.
-See the Pine County Credit Card policy for additional guidance.

-24.5.2 Contracts - All written contracts require County Board approval.

-24.5.3 Leases - Any department considering a lease agreement must consult with the County Administrator.

-- 24.5.4 Professional services (i.e. consulting) do not require a bid.
+- 24.5.1 County issued credit cards.
+Any County employee who is authorized to make purchases, and uses a County issued credit card for that purchase, will be responsible for full compliance with this policy.
+See the Pine County Credit Card policy for additional guidance. - 24.5.2 Contracts.
+Contracts below \$25,000 that are withing the budget and contracts that are \$25,000 or above specifically approved in the budget may be executed by the county administrator.
+Other contracts require County Board approval. - 24.5.3 Leases.
+Any department considering a lease agreement must consult with the County Administrator. - 24.5.4.
+Professional services (i.e. consulting) do not require a bid.
 A request for proposal is appropriate for these services.
-Contracts are awarded based on the qualifications and competency of the candidates for the professional service; not on the lowest cost. - 24.5.5 Department heads are required to maintain oversight to ensure that contractors perform in accordance with the terms, conditions, and specifications of their contracts. - 24.5.6 Supplies Consumable goods that are generally valued under \$500.
-May be purchased as needed within the approved annual budget for each department.
+Contracts are awarded based on the qualifications and competency of the candidates for the professional service; not on the lowest cost.

-24.6 Procurement Limits